colenzo/ProtoForge/02_ADAPTATION_LOOP.md

 - Modified `src/core/lumen_analyzer.py` to actually read and update `02_ADAPTATION_LOOP.md` with insights and suggested improvements.
 - Enhanced `src/core/lumen_analyzer.py` to store the latest insights, accessible by other agents.
 - Updated `src/agents/code_generator.py` to check for Lumen insights and adjust its code generation behavior (e.g., increase success probability) based on these insights.
+- Modified `src/agents/code_generator.py` to produce multi-file content with a delimiter, enabling the `file_writer` to create multiple files.
 **Learned:** [Key insights]
 **Blockers:** [Current challenges]
 **KPIs:** [Metric updates]